 The rainy season, the dry season, and when to see the Great Migration

-Tanzania is generally recognised as being an ‘all year round’ safari destination, with particular emphasis being during the months of the Great Migration.
+Tanzania is generally recognised as being an ‘all year round’ safari destination, with particular emphasis being during the first couple of months of the Great Migration.
 Being close to the equator, temperatures are fairly constant throughout the year, but there are still some months that are characterised by rain or humidity.

 The Rainy Seasons

 The main rains fall in April and May, where heavy tropical downpours in the afternoons are a regular occurance, making some roads impassable.
 What with the high humidity and daily temperatures that can reach 35 degrees C, and the fact that these months tend to be classed as a high-risk for malaria, the lodges offset these negatives with lower rates to try to attract more visitors.
 The scenery is stunningly green and lush – which whilst wonderful as a backdrop to your safari shots, it does make spotting the wildlife in the thick bush slightly more difficult!